Creator / Dick King-Smith

 - The term "bitch" is used a quite a bit in The Sheep-Pig—not as an insult or general swear word, but with its literal sense of a female dog.

 - Heroic Albino: In The School Mouse, the mouse protagonist crosses paths with an albino mouse.
-Initially she is terrified by him, believing him to be the ghost of her dead friend, but he actually turns out to be quite nice.
+Initially she is terrified by him, believing him to be the ghost of her dead brother, but he actually turns out to be quite nice.

 - The Highwayman: The Toby Man.